 “(2) Non-school-based offense unless exigent circumstances exist.

-“(b) Prior to detaining, serving a warrant on, or conducting an arrest of a DCPS or public charter school student at a DCPS or public charter school or on its grounds pursuant to subsection (a)(1)(A) of this section, a law enforcement officer shall:
+“(d) Prior to seizing, serving a custody order on, or taking into custody of a DCPS or public charter school student at a DCPS or public charter school or on its grounds pursuant to subsection (c) of this section, a law enforcement officer shall:

-“(1) In consultation with the administration of the DCPS or public charter school, MPD Youth and Family Engagement Bureau leadership, and the Office of the Attorney General, determine if there are reasonable alternatives to detaining, serving a warrant on, or conducting an arrest of the DCPS or public charter school student at the DCPS or public charter school or on its grounds; and
+“(1) In consultation with the administration of the DCPS or public charter school, MPD Youth and Family Engagement Bureau leadership, and the Office of the Attorney General, determine if there are reasonable alternatives to seizing, serving a custody order on, or taking into custody a DCPS or public charter school student at the DCPS or public charter school or on its grounds; and

-“(2) Present a copy of any warrant to the DCPS or public charter school’s principal or assistant principal.”.
+“(2) If the law enforcement officer is seeking to execute a custody order, present a copy of that custody order to the DCPS or public charter school’s principal or assistant principal.

 TITLE IV.
 PUBLIC EDUCATION SYSTEMS